thalassa-cloud/terraform-provider-thalassa/docs/resources/vpc.md

 - `cidrs` (List of String) List of CIDRs for the Vpc
 - `name` (String) Name of the Vpc
-- `organisation_id` (String) Reference to the Organisation of the Vpc.
-If not provided, the organisation of the (Terraform) provider will be used.
 - `region` (String) Region of the Vpc.
 Provide the identity of the region.
 Can only be set on creation.

 ### Optional